purduewebdevclub/2017-Beginner-Gitbook/README.md

 ## Project

 This semester we will be writing a resume website from scratch!
 At the end of each meeting, we will have a portion of the project built.
 By the end of the last meeting, you should have your own resume website.
-A demo is available [here].

 ## Meeting Topics